 Thanks so much, Rowan!
 Fittingly, a comprehensive and wide-ranging take on Jimenez’s work and career!
 Let’s not get caught up in Donna Troy trouble again, though.
 Instead, we’ll head onwards – Infinite Crisis continues!

-Rowan Grover is a comics critic, writer and editor who is currently found most often over at Multiversity Comics, where he’s the Weekly Reviews Editor.
-You can find his portfolio here, and follow on Twitter here!
+Rowan Grover is a comics critic, writer and editor who is currently found most often over at Multiversity Comics, where they are the Weekly Reviews Editor.
+You can find their portfolio here, and follow on Twitter here!